 This Chicken Pasta Primavera is something to swoon over.
 With a creamy Parmesan sauce and just the right kick from garlic and red pepper flakes, this recipe is perfect for a lazy Sunday afternoon.
 (But easy enough for a weeknight!)
 Fresh grape tomatoes, carrots, and baby peas lend a refreshingly vibrant bite to the pasta.
 This is a forgiving recipe, so feel free to use whatever vegetables you have on hand.

-This Pasta Primavera with Chicken is perfect for those times where you want to gather friends and family, and would prefer not to spend the whole time in the kitchen.
+This Pasta Primavera with Chicken is perfect for those times when you want to serve a meal everyone will love, and would prefer not to spend the whole time in the kitchen.

 Either way, you've got a limited amount of hands-on cooking time, leaving you free to enjoy the celebration.